 | Ecological Descriptors

-The species in the genus Eucinostomus are extremely similar and can be difficult to distinguish visually.
+The species in the genus Eucinostomus are extremely similar and can be difficult to distinguish visually (Flagfin/ Spotfin/ Mottled, Silver Jenny etc).

-Bright silver body, sometimes displaying dusky nars or mottling on back.
-Dusky round/ rectangular spot on central upper iris.
-Foredorsal fin sometimes dusky and/ or darkish borders.
+Bright silver body, sometimes displaying dusky bars or mottling on back.
+However, the Mottled Mojarra usually has a distinguishing dark rectangular spot on central upper iris compared to the others.
+Foredorsal fin sometimes dusky and/ or darkish borders/ tip.
 Only Mojarra with 2 anal spines (others have 3).

 Inhabit shallow sandy shorelines (to 7m/ 20ft), occasionally tidal bays.
 Adults prefer sandy, high energy shores and inlets, but young are more widespread.
 Hover just below surf line.
 It feeds on polychaetes, copepods, barnacles and insects